syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 [AppointmentEditorOptions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOptions.html): Specifies to show the editors for the `ScheduleAppointment` details in `SchedulerAppointmentEditorView` while double clicking the scheduler.

-`Cancel`: To avoid the default appointment editor showing, by enabling this property.
+`Cancel:` To avoid the default appointment editor from showing by enabling this property.

 For example, to use a custom appointment editor dialog instead of a default appointment editor content dialog, you can handle the `AppointmentEditorOpening` event.